sergeyshor/Linear-Algebra-Library/docs/markdown/classes/Matrix.md

 Returns the result of multiplication between **value** value as lhs and the **other** matrix as rhs.

 [^1]: The negative `rows` and `cols` parameters convert to `std::size_t`.
 Constructors do not check for values below zero because converted negative values are more than `max_rows()` and `max_cols` values respectively.
+[^2]: Calculation accuracy is higher when using floating-point types.